Phase transitions induced by standard and predetermined measurements in transmon arrays: Trajectory-averaged observables for replicas

-Although we did not study the volume-law phase by the replica method we can make some reasonable estimations in this non-physical case.
-First, we can expect the volume-law phase to appear at $\left(\overline{J}/\Gamma\right)^{r \geq 4}$, for which we must take into account that they are new states arising at order $ r$ in systems of size $L \geq r$ that are not present in systems of size $L=r-2$, whose inner product with $\bra{I}$ is not zero, but does not have permutation symmetry.
-Thus, with increasing order in perturbation theory, new states appear for larger systems, so that the ground states have increasing entropy.
-The result of this is that at the order $r$ in perturbation theory, the entropy of systems of $L \geq r$ transmons is the same, but they are larger than the system of $L=r-2$ transmons.
+Although we did not study the size-dependent phase by the replica method we can make reasonable estimations in this non-physical case.
+First, we can expect the size-dependent phase to appear at $\left(J/\Gamma\right)^{r \geq 4}$, for which we must take into account that they are new states arising at order $ r$ in systems of size $L \geq r$ that are not present in systems of size $L=r-2$, whose inner product with $\bra{I}$ is not zero, but does not have permutation symmetry.
+Thus, as the order increases in perturbation theory, new states emerge for larger systems, leading to higher entropy in ground states.
+Consequently, at the $r$th order in perturbation theory, systems composed of $L \geq r$ transmons exhibit identical entropy, being larger than systems consisting of $L=r-2$ transmons.

 We can see this more clearly by studying the case of measurements that are projected to $n=1$ at each position, whose entropy is given by